Thanawinja/Data-Analysis-Project/README.md

-# Project Title

-A brief description of what this project does and who it's for

 ## 🚀 About Me
-I'm a fresh graduate interested in changing careers to data analyst.
+I'm a recent graduate interested in pursuing a career as a Data analyst.

 ## 🛠 Skills
-Python, R,
+Python, R, SQL, Spreadsheet